 Municipal Backed TIF vs. Developer Backed TIF: Making the Right Call for Nebraska

-Under current Nebraska law, TIF bonds issued by a CRA are general obligations of the CRA.
-Proposed legislation (LB 1168) would create conduit revenue bonds — a fundamentally different structure that shifts project-specific risk from the CRA to the developer.
+Under prior Nebraska law, TIF bonds issued by a CRA were general obligations of the CRA.
+With the passage of LB 1135, signed into law in April 2026, Nebraska now authorizes conduit revenue bonds — a fundamentally different structure that shifts project-specific risk from the CRA to the developer.
 Here is why this distinction matters and why developer-backed structures are the right choice for most projects.

-Under current law, TIF bonds are payable from the CRA’s revenue, income, receipts, and proceeds.
-While not a debt of the city, they expose the CRA’s broader asset base to bondholder claims.
-If a specific project underperforms, bondholders can look to the CRA’s other resources for repayment.
-This creates risk concentration when the CRA is involved in multiple TIF projects simultaneously.
+Under the prior framework, TIF bonds were payable from the CRA’s revenue, income, receipts, and proceeds.
+While not a debt of the city, they exposed the CRA’s broader asset base to bondholder claims.
+If a specific project underperformed, bondholders could look to the CRA’s other resources for repayment.
+This created risk concentration when the CRA was involved in multiple TIF projects simultaneously.

-LB 1168 would create conduit revenue bonds payable solely from specifically pledged revenues — isolating project-specific risk from the CRA’s other activities.
-The developer’s taxpayer agreement would guarantee any shortfall, with liens carrying parity with property tax liens and priority over existing and subsequent mortgages.
-The developer could also agree to limit their right to challenge property assessments, providing greater revenue certainty for bondholders.
+LB 1135 creates conduit revenue bonds payable solely from specifically pledged revenues — isolating project-specific risk from the CRA’s other activities.
+The developer’s taxpayer agreement guarantees any shortfall, with liens carrying parity with property tax liens and priority over existing and subsequent mortgages.
+The developer can also agree to limit their right to challenge property assessments, providing greater revenue certainty for bondholders.

 The bond’s value is determined by the projected ad valorem increment — which is the same regardless of whether the bond is a CRA general obligation or a conduit revenue bond.
 What changes is the risk allocation.
 Developer-backed conduit revenue bonds give the developer competitive proceeds when selling to Hageman Capital, insulate the CRA from project-specific risk, and deliver the same economic development outcomes for the community.
 Municipal leaders get what they want, developers get what they want, and the CRA’s broader obligations remain protected.